radekzien/TCP-IP-Java-Model/README.md

 6. dropChance - This is a DOUBLE value which determines the chances of TCP packets being dropped in order to simulate packet loss.
 This value must be 0<= and >1.
 For NO packet loss simulation change this value to 0.
 The default is 0.2 (20% chance of loss)

+7. threadAmount - This is an INTEGER value which determines the size of the threadpool which handles retransmissions.
+These threadpools are created PER CLIENT.
+So any tests where a larger amount of clients is ran will ideally need to see this number reduced as it will have an affect on performance.
+A result of this, however, may be that retransmissions are handled slower as only the threadAmount of transmissions can be handled concurrently while the rest of them wait in queue.
+This value must be >=1.
+The default is 4.

 ## ----- RUNNING THE PROJECT -----
 This is how you run the project.
 For each router and client instance, you will need a new terminal window.
 Windows command line or powershell will be fine.
 1. IN TERMINAL, ENTER THE PROJECT DIRECTORY e.g. 'cd C:\Users\User\TCP-IP-Java-Model'